tylertitsworth/5th-age-srd/Classes/Fighter.md

 Fighters have flexible attacks called maneuvers; you roll your attack and then choose which maneuver you want the attack to use.
 You only get to use one maneuver with each attack, so it's usually best to choose maneuvers with a few different triggering rolls

+### Battlemaster

+You gain a bonus fighter maneuver.

+When you spend a feat on a fighter maneuver, also gain a feat of the same tier (adventurer, champion, epic) with a different fighter maneuver for free.

+### Bravado

+Once per battle as a quick action, roll 1d20 + Charisma + your level against a nearby target’s MD.
+If successful, that target’s AC and PD against your attacks and powers are reduced by the escalation die value for the remainder of the combat.

+_Special:_ If you target a mook with this ability, it affects every member of their mob.

+#### Adventurer Feat

+Using bravado is now a free action.
+Once a day, you may use this ability twice in a battle.

+#### Champion Feat

+The target’s attack and damage rolls against you are also reduced by the escalation die value for the remainder of the combat.

+#### Epic Feat

+Once staggered, the target of this power also becomes hampered.
+It may make a normal save (11+) at the start of each turn to negate the condition for that turn only.

 ### Cleave

 Once per battle, make a fighter melee attack as a free action after one of your melee attacks drops an enemy to 0 hp.